-The 5 Things That Determine What You Pay to Camp
+The Things That Determine What You Pay for a Campsite

 On the other hand, each time a park is sold, the price to the new owner increases.
 Thus, the most recent owner may have to charge more for his sites in order to pay for his debt as well as his overhead costs.